Cosec0/react-budget-tracker/README.md

 # A Budget Tracker React App with voice input using Speechly

 A budget tracker built with ReactJS, ChartJS and Speechly for voice input.
 State management is done using useReducer and useContext hooks.
 Transactions are stored in local storage of the browser and some dummy data is loaded in case no previous transactions related activity are found in local storage.
+[Demo App](https://kosu-budget-tracker.herokuapp.com/).

 ## Available Scripts